Summary: Merlin gets a chance to spend one more day with Arthur.

 "Nothing," he said breathlessly.
 "Never better."
 He clasped Gaius' shoulder, not able to wipe the grin off his face, and nodded.
 "Herbs, then?"

 With one last glance at the only father he had ever known, Merlin picked up his pack and departed from the chambers, but he had no intention of picking herbs.
-He would let his past self deal with that choir.
+He would let his past self deal with that chore.

 Right now, he had other duties to handle.